-The considerations for converting a VSAM catalog also apply to converting a master catalog.
-There are, however, additional items that need attention:
+The considerations for converting a VSAM catalog to an integrated catalog facility catalog also apply to converting a VSAM master catalog.
+There is, however, an additional restriction: an active master catalog cannot be converted if it is currently in use by the system.

-- An active master catalog currently in use by the system cannot be converted. - The SYS1.NUCLEUS catalog member must be updated or a new one added.